Doux commerce: Critique

 At the same time, even Montesquieu and other proponents of trade from the Enlightenment era have cautioned that some social effects of commerce may be negative, for example commodification, conspicuous consumption, or erosion of interest in non-commercial affairs.
 Edmund Burke offered the following critique of the doux commerce idea: that it is not commerce that civilizes humans, it is that humans are civilized through culture, which enables them to engage in commerce.

 This theory led to trade becoming associated with peaceful and inoffensive activities representative of the "civilized" West European nations; which has however been criticized by later scholars as omitting the facts that much of the said "gentle" trade and resulting prosperity was built on activities like the slave trade and colonial exploitation.

+Empirical evidence

 The doux commerce theory continues to be debated in the modern times.
 The question of whether commerce's impact on the society is net positive or net negative has no conclusive answer.
 Mark Movsesian noted that "as Hirschman once suggested, the doux commerce thesis is right and wrong at the same time: the market both promotes and corrupts good morals."

+However, a growing body of empirical research provides support for the doux commerce hypothesis using historical analysis, cross-cultural experiments, and field studies.
+Posch and Raz (2025) analyze historical U.S. data from 1850–1920 and find that increased market integration fostered cultural traits that supports cooperation with strangers and shifted cooperation away from kin-based toward broader and more generalized forms.
+Henrich et al. (2010) show in diverse societies that market reliance is associated with fairer behavior.
+Enke (2022) uses folklore data across many societies to demonstrate that market exposure is linked to more impartial moral norms.
+Rustagi (2024) finds a positive relationship between market proximity and civic values in 52 villages in Ethiopia.
+Focusing on small villages in Greenland, Agneman and Chervort-Bianco (2023) find correlation with honesty.
+Other studies find that market participation influences political attitudes, ethnic relationships, and trust.